 This post may contain affiliate links.

-Easy Blackened Tilapia Fish is seasoned with smoky, slightly spicy blackened seasoning and baked into a sheet plan meal with zucchini and carrots or vegetables of your choice.
+Easy Blackened Tilapia Fish is seasoned with smoky, slightly spicy blackened seasoning and baked into a sheet pan meal with zucchini and carrots or vegetables of your choice.
 For less heat just take the cayenne red pepper down a bit!
 Your family will love this filling meal that is easy to clean-up.

 Recipe Ingredients